wp-plugins/yuzo-related-post/readme.txt

 == Changelog ==
+= 4.7.2 =
+* Fixed counter in metabox in post admin
 = 4.7.1 =
 * Add options: Show only post specific
 Place the id of the post you just want to leave the "related post", by placing the plugin not show id post linking except whatever you put your